BitD-Philly/bitd-philly.github.io/all_collections/_factions/the_billhooks.md

 picture:
 ---

-A powerful but fractured gang based in The Docks who does business out of their butcher shops.
-The Billhooks' leader, Tarvul, has recently escaped from prison with the help of the Nameless[^tarvul-escape] and is consolidating his power among the fractured Billhooks.
+A powerful but fractured gang based in [The Docks](locations#the-docks) who does business out of their butcher shops.
+The Billhooks' leader, Tarvul, is consolidating his power among the fractured Billhooks after the Nameless helped him escape from prison.

 # Major Events
 ## Lightning Wall Sabotage and the death of Coran